Temporary Resident Visa

 Application kits for other regions of the world can be found at this Citizenship and Immigration Canada link.

-Your relative or spouse may submit an application on your behalf, but in the end you must satisfy the visa officer that you meet the requirements of the Immigration Act, which may involve a personal interview.
+Your relative or spouse may submit an application on your behalf, but in the end you must satisfy the visa officer that you meet the requirements of the Immigration and Refugee Protection Act, which may involve a personal interview.
 You must authorize our office in writing if you wish us to release your passport or any personal information on your behalf to any other person.

 The translation of a document into English or French must be accurate.
 The document(s) may be translated by yourself or another individual.
 Translation by a professional agency is not required.
 Please know that all translations must accompany the original document(s) or notarized copies.
 Submitting only the translation is not acceptable.